 As a major economic and political partner of the United States, many have found themselves relocating to Qatar or otherwise doing business in the country.
-As such, there has been a growing interest in the process that must be undertaken in order to import used vehicles from the United States into Qatar.
+There has been a growing interest in the process that must be undertaken to import used vehicles from the United States into Qatar.

-To put it bluntly, there are a number of restrictions that Qatar, as well as other Gulf Cooperation Council (GCC) nations, have put in place to restrict the importation of used vehicles from the United States and elsewhere.
-Still, while these restrictions may be in place, it is still possible to ship some used vehicles into the country.
+To put it bluntly, there are several restrictions that Qatar, as well as other Gulf Cooperation Council (GCC) nations, have put in place to restrict the importation of used vehicles from the United States and elsewhere.
+Still, while these restrictions may be in place, it is possible to ship some used vehicles into the country.

 Qatar’s Restrictions for Used Vehicles Imported from the United States

-Like other members of the GCC – an economic union that lists Qatar, Bahrain, the United Arab Emirates, Kuwait, Oman and Saudi Arabia as its members – there are noteworthy restrictions placed upon the import of used vehicles.
-It’s important that you be aware of what these restrictions are before purchasing a used vehicle in the United States for the purposes of importing it into Qatar.
+Like other members of the GCC – an economic union that lists Qatar, Bahrain, the United Arab Emirates, Kuwait, Oman, and Saudi Arabia as its members.
+There are restrictions placed on the import of used vehicles.
+You must be aware of what these restrictions are before purchasing a used vehicle in the United States to import it into Qatar.

 Most notably, Qatar prohibits the import of used vehicles that are more than five years old.
 Note that a vehicle’s age is not determined by the date of purchase (when it was new); instead, a vehicle’s age is based upon the model year.
 Although this shouldn’t an issue for vehicles imported from the United States where the following is standard, all vehicles imported into Qatar must also be left-hand drive.

-In addition to the above, there are a number of safety and environmental standards that your used U.S. vehicle will need to meet in order to be allowed into Qatar.
+In addition to the above, there are several safety and environmental standards that your used U.S. vehicle will need to meet to be allowed into Qatar.
 These standards are the same for all GCC member nations, and the GCC Standardization Organization administers them.
 To learn more about these standards, you can consult the GCC Standardization Organization’s official website here.

-Finally, in order to import a used vehicle into Qatar, you must first obtain a residency permit, as only temporary or permanent residents are allowed to import motor vehicles.
+Finally, to import a used vehicle into Qatar, obtain a residency permit.
+Only temporary or permanent residents are allowed to import motor vehicles.
 If you do not already have such a permit (or are not otherwise a resident of Qatar or another GCC nation), you can visit Qatar’s Ministry of the Interior to begin the process.
-Do note, however, that it generally takes about six weeks or longer to both file an application for the permit and to then have that permit processed and granted.
+Do note, however, that it generally takes about six weeks or longer to both files an application for the permit and to then have that permit processed and granted.
 Therefore, you’ll want to start this process as soon as possible.

 Purchasing Used Vehicles at U.S. Online Car Auctions